Export Air Freight from the UK

-ACS Air Freight manages outbound UK air cargo through a controlled process covering collection, export customs clearance, cargo acceptance and airline uplift planning.
+ACS Air Freight coordinates outbound cargo from the United Kingdom, covering collection, export customs clearance, airport handling and airline uplift planning.

 Export Air Freight from the United Kingdom

-ACS Air Freight manages outbound air cargo from the UK through a controlled process covering pre-carriage, export customs, cargo acceptance and airline uplift planning.
+ACS Air Freight manages outbound air cargo from the UK, supporting each stage from collection or depot delivery through to export clearance, airport acceptance and airline uplift.

 Our Export Air Freight Services

-We support UK export air freight from cargo collection or depot delivery through to customs clearance, airport acceptance and uplift.
+We support UK export air freight from cargo handover through to customs clearance, airport handling and airline uplift.

 Collection & Pre-Carriage